marabesi/smelly-test/vscode/README.md

 for years in academic settings.
 If we start to dig into the frontend technologies for mitigating test smells it is even worse.
 This extension provides an aid for that.

+## How?

+Smelly works automatically whenever a javascript/typescript test is opened.
+The extension detects files that have **test** or **spec** in their name.
+The video above depicts the smells being detected when the file is opened.

 ## Features

 - server side javascript/typescript